 What is Epigenetics?

 Genetics is the study of heredity, in which parents pass their genes to their offspring.
-These are located in the nucleus of each cell in the body, providing the instructions to building proteins.
+These are located in the nucleus of each cell in the organism, providing the instructions to building proteins.
 In turn, they govern the way our bodies work, so defects in our genes are the cause of a large range of diseases.
 However the incidence of certain disorders that ‘run’ in families cannot be fully explained by genetics2.
 The most suitable biological mechanism proposed to explain this is epigenetics, originally described by C. H. Waddington, a British evolutionary biologist, in 1942.

 Epigenetics (‘epi-‘ is Greek for ‘above’) present a mechanism in which chemical compounds are added to genes, affecting the way they code for proteins.
 These natural processes are crucial for normal development, especially in cell differentiation, where different proteins are expressed based on the same genome3.
 This regulation does not involve changes in the genetic code, affecting an individual’s phenotype (the physical expression of genes) but not his/her genotype (the set of genes responsible for that particular characteristic).